 The vessel offers superior seaworthiness to remain at sea in harsh conditions and employs on-board weapons at Sea State 5.
 It has a length of 102.2m, beam of 13.1m and draft of 5.3m.

 The full load displacement of the ship is 2,500t, while the vessel can complement a crew of 103.

 Sigma-E command and control system

-The Sigma-E combat management system (CMS) aboard the frigate integrates on-board sensors and weapons into a computer-aided system.
-It can be equipped with up to 12 work stations to monitor a range of command and control processes.
+The Sigma-E combat management system (CMS) on board the frigate integrates on-board sensors and weapons into a computer-aided system.
+It can be equipped with up to 12 workstations to monitor a range of command and control processes.

 The main gun fitted on the vessel is a 76mm AK-176M automatic dual-purpose gun or a 100mm A-190 light-weight naval gun.
 Close-point defence is provided by two AK-630M close-in weapon systems (CIWS) or a Palma naval air defence system mounted with two 30mm AO-KD guns and eight Sosna-R surface-to-air missiles (SAMs).